 Roof Repairs are Relatively Cheap

 Not all home improvement repairs require you to break the bank and fortunately, roof repairs fall into that category.
 According to our roof repairs cost estimator, the average cost to repair a roof is $579, with prices ranging from $59 to $1,500.
 As we noted in What to Know About Roof Installation, this expenditure will largely depend on the size of the roof, your roof design and the materials chosen.
 Larger roofs cost more to repair than smaller roofs and pitched, or steep, roofs cost more than flat roofs.
 I will touch on roofing materials momentarily, but you can view all the pros and cons of the most popular roofing materials here.

 Given the relatively low price point, all homeowners are highly encouraged to take care of roof issues as soon as they occur or are noticed.
 Just like any long-term investment, you must adapt your strategy if big changes were on the horizon.
 Your roof is no different.

 Shingles are the Cheapest Roofing Material to Replace

 With asphalt shingles being the most popular roofing choice in the U.S., readers will be happy to know that they are the cheapest to replace, followed by wooden and metal shingles.
-The later materials could cost twice as much per square foot, but when compared to tile and slate, these roof repairs will seem inexpensive.
+The latter materials could cost twice as much per square foot, but when compared to roofing tiles, these roof repairs will seem inexpensive.